open-rmf/rmf-web/packages/dashboard/README.md

 ## Building for production

 Firstly, set up environment variables according to [this](#External-Server), you may also want to install a resource pack as described [here](#Optional-Import-external-resources.).
-Then build a production version of _RoMi-dashboard_ with
+Then build a production version of _rmf-dashboard_ with

 ```bash
 npm run build